-To the Stockholders of Career Education Corporation:
+Place: Career Education Corporation 231 North Martingale Road Schaumburg, Illinois 60173 To the Stockholders of Career Education Corporation:

-We will hold our 2017 Annual Meeting of Stockholders at the time, date and location specified above, to act and vote on the following matters:
+We will hold our 2018 Annual Meeting of Stockholders at the time, date and location specified above, to act and vote on the following matters:

-- (1) To elect eight directors of Career Education Corporation; - (2) To approve, by a non-binding advisory vote, executive compensation paid by Career Education Corporation to its named executive officers, commonly referred to as a Say-on-Pay proposal; - (3) To recommend, by a non-binding advisory vote, the frequency of holding future advisory votes to approve executive compensation paid by Career Education Corporation to its named executive officers; - (4) To ratify the selection of Grant Thornton LLP as the independent registered public accounting firm to audit the Company s financial statements for the year ended December 31, 2017; and - (5) To consider any other business or matter that is properly raised at the meeting or at any adjournments or postponements of the meeting.
+- (1) To elect nine directors of Career Education Corporation; - (2) To approve, by a non-binding advisory vote, executive compensation paid by Career Education Corporation to its named executive officers, commonly referred to as a Say-on-Pay proposal; - (3) To ratify the selection of Grant Thornton LLP as the independent registered public accounting firm to audit the Company s financial statements for the year ended December 31, 2018; and - (4) To consider any other business or matter that is properly raised at the meeting or at any adjournments or postponements of the meeting.

-Only stockholders of record at the close of business on March 27, 2017, the record date, are entitled to notice of and to vote at the meeting.
-Please contact Georgeson LLC, our proxy solicitation firm, toll-free at (866) 431-2094 if you have any questions regarding voting.
+Only stockholders of record at the close of business on April 3, 2018, the record date, are entitled to notice of and to vote at the meeting.
+Please contact Georgeson LLC, our proxy solicitation firm, toll-free at (866) 856-6388 if you have any questions regarding voting.